bystry95/Dungeony-Unity2DPlatformer-Game/README.md

 - Golden key appears on the near platform when all enemies are being eliminated.
 - Gate opens while key is collected by player.
 - Enemies are keep moving from the wall to hole edge.
-- First obstacle can be overcome by a single jump but Golden key platform can be reach only by double jumping.
+- First obstacle can be overcome by a single jump but Golden key platform can be reached only by double jumping.
 - Gate floor can be reached only by a lift that keeps on moving up and down.
 Lift stops for 2 seconds at the top and bottom.

 > _The game includes just one level and there are no plans to continue developing._